 Note that numbers of races shown for each car may not be correct as we do not (yet) know exactly how backup cars were used as short track cars.
 The Team McLaren backup in 1974 and 1975 has been identified, and good progress has been made for Penske Racing, but the details of Salt Walther's cars are still being worked through.
-All the cars have small detail differences that allow them to be identified, but finding photographs from every singe race is a challenge.
+All the cars have small detail differences that allow them to be identified, but finding photographs from every single race is a challenge.

 New for McLaren Cars at the start of 1973, and raced by Johnny Rutherford at the early short-track events.
-Probably used by him at short track events later in the year.
+Possibly used by him at short track events later in the year.
 Also driven by Peter Revson as the #15 Gulf entry at Pocono and Ontario in 1973, taking pole position at both events.
 By early November, it had been acquired by George Walther, replacing the older M16 in which Salt Walther had been badly injured at the 1973 Indy 500, and was prepared by Dayton-Walther chief mechanic Tommie Smith from the team's new base in Dayton, Ohio.
-It was driven by Salt at the Indy 500 in 1974 as the #77 Dayton Walther Spl, but Walther then acquired M16C/6, retaining M16C/2 as his #33 spare car at the Indy 500 in 1975 and 1976.
+It was driven by Salt at the Indy 500 in 1974 as the #77 Dayton Walther Spl, but the Walthers then acquired M16C/6, retaining M16C/2 as his #33 spare car at the Indy 500 in 1975 and 1976.
 It was raced by Bob Harkey as the #33 Dayton-Walther entry at Indy and Pocono in 1975, and by David Hobbs at Indy in 1976.
-How it was used during the rest of the 1975 and 1976 season is unclear but it was quite possibly used as a short-track car.
+How it was used during the rest of the 1975 and 1976 season is unclear but it was quite possibly used as by Salt Walther a short-track car.
 Relegated to the team's third car for 1977 when Walther acquired M16C/5 from McLaren.
-Sold with M16C/6 to Jerry Karl/William R. Compton Sr for 1978, converted to Chevrolet V8 power and entered by Tonco Trailer until 1981 and M16C/2 was kept as a backup until M16C/6 was wrecked at Riverside in 1981.
+Sold with M16C/6 to Jerry Karl/William R. Compton Sr for 1978.
+M16C/6 was converted to Chevrolet V8 power and entered by Tonco Trailer until 1981 and M16C/2 was kept as a backup until M16C/6 was wrecked at Riverside in 1981.
 M16C/2 was then used for the last three races of the 1981 season.
-Both M16Cs were sold to Chuck Haines (St Louis, MO) but had moved to Ron Rickard (San Diego, CA) by 1986 when he drove it at the Palm Springs historics.
+Both M16Cs were sold to Chuck Haines (St Louis, MO) but M16C/2 had moved to Ron Rickard (San Diego, CA) by 1986 when he drove it at the Palm Springs historics.
 Sold to Tony Roberts and Duncan Fox (Auckland, New Zealand) in 1997 and used in historics with an aluminium 355 ci Chevrolet V8 from 1998 to 2000.
 Sold to the Mathews Collection still with its Chevrolet engine.
-From Mathews to Aaron Lewis (Australia) in 2009.
+From Mathews to Aaron Lewis (Cessnock, NSW, Australia) in 2009.
 Displayed by Lewis at the Historic Indycar Exhibition in 2017 and 2018.
-Sold to American collector John Stafford III in October 2018.
+Sold to American collector John Stafford III (Chicago, IL) in October 2018.
 On display in the Petersen Museum (Los Angeles, CA) in October 2022.

 To Roger Penske for Gary Bettenhausen to drive during the 1973 season as the #5 Sunoco DX car, and used by him at all races that season.
 Entered for Mike Hiss as the #68 Norton Spirit entry at Indianapolis and Michigan in 1974.
 Then the #16 CAM2 Motor Oil entry for Bobby Allison at four long-track races in 1975.
 Then raced by Mario Andretti for Penske as the #6 in 1976 at the Indy 500 and Pocono.
 Sold to Bill Simpson later in 1976 (still as #6) together with M16C/4.
 It then became part of Teddy Yip's Theodore Racing team in 1977 as their #39 but was crashed very heavily by Clay Regazzoni in Indy practice.
 The wrecked car was cubed by Yip.

-Driven by: Gary Bettenhausen, Mike Hiss, Bobby Allison, Mario Andretti, Bill Simpson, Alan Jones, Steve Krisiloff and Gianclaudio "Clay" Regazzoni.
+Driven by: Gary Bettenhausen, Mike Hiss, Bobby Allison, Mario Andretti, Bill Simpson, Alan Jones, Steve Krisiloff and Clay Regazzoni.
 First race: Trenton International Speedway (R3), 15 Apr 1973.
 Total of 26 recorded races.

 The history of this car in 1973 and 1974 remains unproven, but believed to be new for Peter Revson as McLaren Cars' #15 entry at the 1973 Indy 500.
 Crashed by Revson and it is unclear when the car returned to the team.
 Almost certainly Johnny Rutherford's black rollhooped short track car in 1974.
 McLaren records show that M16C/4 was sold to Roger Penske in November 1974.
 Raced by Tom Sneva in 1975 as the #68 Norton Spirit entry after his original M16C was wrecked at the Indy 500.
-Used again by Sneva as the #68 on long tracks in 1976, and presumably the #68 driven by Mario Andretti in two late-season races.
+Used again by Sneva as his #68 car during 1976, and appears to have been the #68 driven by Mario Andretti in two late-season races.
 Sold to Bill Simpson with M16C/3 and became part of Teddy Yip's Theodore Racing team in 1977 as their #38 car, raced by Clay Regazzoni at the Indy 500 and by Rick Mears later in the season.
 Unknown in 1978 but reappeared in 1979 as Bill Alsup's #41 WASP Racing car.
 Raced by Phil Caliva for Alsup Racing in 1980 as the #47 and at Indy 1981 where it was "extensively damaged" on 12 May in an accident during practice.
 Not seen again.

-Driven by: Peter Revson, Johnny Rutherford, Tom Sneva, Mario Andretti, Bill Simpson, Gianclaudio "Clay" Regazzoni, Rick Mears, Bill Alsup and Phil Caliva.
+Driven by: Peter Revson, Johnny Rutherford, Tom Sneva, Mario Andretti, Bill Simpson, Clay Regazzoni, Rick Mears, Bill Alsup and Phil Caliva.
 First race: Indianapolis Motor Speedway (R4), 30 May 1973.
-Total of 48 recorded races.
+Total of 50 recorded races.